Skip to main content

 Rybrevant is a targeted medicine that works at the epidermal growth factor receptor (EGFR) gene mutation and MET receptor found in certain types of non-small cell lung cancer (NSCLC).
 EGFR and MET are proteins that help cells to grow.
 Targeting these proteins helps to slow down or stop cancer growth.
 Continue reading

 Rybrevant is given as an intravenous (IV) infusion into your vein.
-Your healthcare provider will administer this medication to you, normally in a clinic-like setting.
-Your doctor will decide the time between doses as well as how many treatments you will receive.
-It may be given as a single agent or in combination with chemotherapy medicines called carboplatin and pemetrexed.
+Your healthcare provider will administer this medication to you and determine your dose.
+It may be given alone, in combination with chemotherapy (carboplatin and pemetrexed), or with a kinase inhibitor called Lazcluze (lazertinib) for the treatment of EGFR mutated non-small cell lung cancer.
 Continue reading

 Further information